kofi527/TERRAFORM-ASSOCIATE-CERTIFICATION-003/README.md

 tfconfig - Access a Terraform configuration.
 The configuration is the set of .tf files that describe the desired infrastructure state. tfstate - Access the Terraform state.
 Terraform uses state to map real-world resources to your configuration. tfrun - Access data associated with a run in HCP Terraform.
 For example, you could retrieve the run's workspace.

+7. default
+The default argument defines a default value for the variable, making it optional to provide a value.
+If you do not provide a variable value when using a module, Terraform uses the default value.